sowens23/CS-F371/homework/homework_one/linkedlists.md

 ---

-## Conclusion
+## Conclusion and Acknowledgements

 The program showcases efficient use of linked lists and associative data structures in C++, demonstrating best practices for memory management with smart pointers.
 The `reverseList` function exemplifies in-place list manipulation, while `SlowMap` provides a basic yet flexible key-value store leveraging unique pointers.

-Feel free to elaborate on each section, add more details to the examples, or ask for further clarification on specific sections.
-This structure should provide you with a solid foundation for a comprehensive documentation of your code.
+Thanks to those that peer reviewed this document.
+And acknowledgement to ChatGPT for assisting with some adaptations to my .svg images.